 Internships by Interest/Major – Check out internship opportunities related specifically to your major or interest area.

-The Energy Fellows Program provides URI undergraduate and graduate students with the opportunity to gain invaluable experience addressing real-world energy issues working in interdisciplinary teams with staff, faculty or outside oganizations on one or more projects.
+The Energy Fellows Program provides URI undergraduate and graduate students with the opportunity to gain valuable experience addressing real-world energy issues working in interdisciplinary teams with staff, faculty or outside oganizations on one or more projects.

 The Science and Engineering (SE) Fellows Program provides URI students from under-represented cultural backgrounds with interdisciplinary, experiential learning opportunities addressing real-world challenges